ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 * Leaves are represented as JSON objects, the key being the leaf name.
 * Lists are defined through arrays,
-* Identityref is a string0 containing the identifier in the YANG naming hierarchy to an identity,
+* Identityref is a string containing the identifier in the YANG naming hierarchy to an identity,
 * ...

 The YANG Data Model, in {{Fig-YDM}}, is used to illustrate how data will be serialized.
 It defines a container